Pigments in the Human Body: Functions and Health Effects

 The Functions of Pigments in the Body

 A pigment is a chemical that has a specific color.
-Biological pigments color our bodies and body products, but this isn't their primary function.
+Biological pigments color our body and its products, but this isn't their primary function.
 The pigments often play vital roles in the daily operation of the body.
-For example, melanin is a yellow to black pigment in our skin that helps to protect the skin from sun damage.
+For example, melanin is a yellow to black pigment in our skin that helps to protect it from sun damage.
 Rhodopsin is a purple pigment in our eyes that enables us to see in dim light.
 Hemoglobin is a red pigment that carries oxygen from our lungs to our cells.

 Some pigments in our bodies are waste products and appear to have no function.
 Others are very important to our wellbeing and even to our survival.
 In some cases, health problems can develop if too much pigment collects in the body or if too little is made.